hedshogg/docker-react/README.md

 Even though we are using volumes for our application in docker-compose, we should still use `COPY . .` so that the container can/will work without using docker-compose.

+### Testing

+Testing doesn't need a separate container, we will re-use the same one as for development.

 To run the tests in the container use:

 ```sh